roman-milk/roman-milk.github.io/summer-of-slut-milf-challenge.md

  "What, no uppity witty comment?"
 I asked.

  "What do you want to keep this between you and me?" she asked.
-Report_Story #2